e-mzungu/rjc/README.md

 See code examples in the project [wiki page](https://github.com/e-mzungu/rjc/wiki/Code-examples).

 # How to use it with Maven
-Check out master branch and doIt:
+Check out master branch and do the following:
     mvn install -DskipITs
 or [download](https://github.com/e-mzungu/rjc/downloads) jar file and install it into you repository.